Theory of Steady States for Lindblad Equations beyond Time-Independence: Classification, Uniqueness and Symmetry: Abstract

 \section{Abstract}

-We present a rigorous and comprehensive classification of the asymptotic behavior of time-quasiperiodic Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) equations under the assumption of Hermitian jump operators.
+We present a rigorous and comprehensive classification of the asymptotic behavior of time-dependent Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) equations under the assumption of Hermitian jump operators.
+Our results apply to a broad class of GKSL equations whose time dependence is assumed to be recurrent, including time-independent, periodic, quasiperiodic, and certain classes of random time dependence.
 Our main contributions are twofold: first, we establish a criterion for the uniqueness of steady states.
 The criterion is formulated in terms of the algebra generated by the GKSL generators and provides a necessary and sufficient condition when the generators are analytic functions of time.
 We demonstrate the utility of our criterion through prototypical examples, including quantum many-body spin chains.
 Second, we extend the concept of strong symmetry for time-dependent GKSL equations by introducing two distinct forms, strong symmetry in the Schr\"odinger picture and that in the interaction picture, and completely classify the asymptotic dynamics with them.
 More concretely, we rigorously uncover that the strong symmetry in the interaction picture is responsible for non-trivial \textit{time-dependent} steady states, such as coherent oscillations, whereas that in the Schr\"odinger picture controls the existence of time-independent steady states.
 This classification not only encompasses established mechanisms underlying non-trivial oscillatory steady states, such as strong dynamical symmetry and Floquet dynamical symmetry, but also reveals symmetry-predicted, time-dependent asymptotic dynamics in a novel class of open quantum systems.
 Our framework thus provides a rigorous foundation for controlling dissipative quantum systems in a time-dependent manner.